blockchain-certificates/cert-verifier-js/README.md

 "sourceId": "8623beadbc7877a9e20fb7f83eda6c1a1fc350171f0714ff6c6c4054018eb54d"
 ```

 Supplied with the blockchain identifier and transaction id, the transaction can be obtained from a service like [blockchain.info](http://blockchain.info/).
+[See important security notes in "Securely looking up a Blockchain transaction".]
 The general query format is:

 ```
 http://blockchain.info/rawtx/<transaction_id>
 ```

 So in this example we would download [http://blockchain.info/rawtx/8623beadbc7877a9e20fb7f83eda6c1a1fc350171f0714ff6c6c4054018eb54d](http://blockchain.info/rawtx/8623beadbc7877a9e20fb7f83eda6c1a1fc350171f0714ff6c6c4054018eb54d)

+#### Securely looking up a Blockchain transaction
+For purposes of demonstrating the process, we used the blockchain.info explorer to look up a transaction.
+There are problems with this that should be considered for your deployment.

+Using a blockchain transaction lookup service is effectively putting trust into that service, but that service could be compromised in a number of ways.
+A more secure approach is to run a full bitcoin node and look up the transaction directly.
+At minimum, a mitigation is to check multiple services to see if they agree.

 ### Issuer identity